Andre-Codes/bereans_blog/_posts/2025-12-08-church-kingdom-dilemma.md

 Modern theories, whether amillennial or postmillennial, stumble here.
 They must either:

-• downplay the announcement,
+* downplay the announcement,
-• reinterpret its meaning, or
+* reinterpret its meaning, or
-• explain why God allowed the Jews (and the disciples!) to operate under “mistaken” expectations.
+* explain why God allowed the Jews (and the disciples!) to operate under “mistaken” expectations.

 And the moment they do, the rationalistic critics—Renan, von Ammon, Schérer, and others—step in and say: *Exactly. <span class="kingdom-gold">If the kingdom does not mean what the Jews thought it meant, then Jesus and the apostles were themselves confused, inconsistent, or deceptive.</span>*

 This is the tragic irony Peters exposes.
-Many modern theologians unwittingly arm the critics with ammunition by abandoning the plain sense of Scripture.
+Many modern theologians unwittingly arm the critics with ammunition by abandoning the plain sense of Scripture. *These theories and other criticisms of the NT from secular writers are discussed in detail in later propositions such as 4 & 19.*

 ## **Renan and the Rise of Rationalistic Criticism**